Rob Burrow and Kevin Sinfield given freedom of Leeds for work on and off field

 And he praised Sinfield, “who has gone above and beyond for his mate”.

-Burrow was at the ceremony with his family to hear council leader James Lewis describe how the Leeds Rhinos legends have “brought the search for a cure to the forefront of public attention”.
+Burrow was at the ceremony with his family to hear council leader James Lewis describe how the duo have “brought the search for a cure to the forefront of public attention”.

 But Sinfield, who has undertaken a series of endurance challenges to raise cash for research into MND and support Burrow and others with the illness, was unable to make the ceremony due to commitments linked to his new role with the England rugby union team.